learning-zone/angular-basics/README.md

 }
 ```
 #### Q. What are Angular Services?
 Angular services are singleton objects which get instantiated only once during the lifetime of an application.
-It contain methods that maintain data throughout the life of an application, i.e. data does not get refreshed and is available all the time.
+It contains method that maintain data throughout the life of an application, i.e. data does not get refreshed and is available all the time.
 The main objective of a service is to organize and share business logic, models, or data and functions with different components of an Angular application.

 **Benefits**
 An Angular service is a stateless object and provides some very useful functions.
 These functions can be invoked from any component of Angular, like Controllers, Directives, etc. This helps in dividing the web application into small, different logical units which can be reused.